 Does the lab actually save time?

 One of the main goals of automating the lab scheduling process is to save hands-on time so that it can be more productively deployed elsewhere.
-After all, with most of the non-value-added work out of the way, lab supervisors can focus more on what they do best: keeping an eye on the schedule adherence, communicating with the lab staff, identifying further optimizations, etc. Nevertheless, sometimes automation can be pushed too far, resulting in manual work merely being shifted from one task to another task.
+After all, with most of the non-value-added work out of the way, lab supervisors can focus more on what they do best: keeping an eye on the schedule adherence, communicating with the lab staff, identifying further optimizations, etc. Nevertheless, it’s easy to push automation too far, merely shifting manual work from one task to a different task, instead of actually reducing the net level of manual input required.

 In a lab context, asking the question ‘do we save time’ is especially critical when deciding with which systems you want to interface.
 While integrating with a LIMS, ELN or ERP are no-brainers, other types of integrations require a little more caution.
 For example, what if we integrate our outlook calendars with the automated schedule algorithm?
 Sounds like a good idea, right?
 But how often are we populating our outlook calendar with personal reminders?
 Placeholders for meetings that might not take place?
 You could end up with an integration between two systems working against each other.
 In the end, you are spending more, not less, time maintaining a clean schedule.

 Takeaway: try to look beyond the superficial time-savings of certain process automation.
-Identify potential areas where non-value-added time is just moved elsewhere instead of being reduced.
+Identify potential areas where you may simply be moving non-value-added time elsewhere instead reducing it.

 Focus on lab optimization, not on lab automation